vivesweb/system-resources/README.md

 - **GET A VALUE FROM BYTES TO NEXT MEASURE (B, KB, MB, GB, TB, PB):**

-This extra method helps to get results more Human understanding.
+This extra method helps to get results more human readable.
 It returns a value in Bytes, Kbytes, Mbytes, Gbytes, Tbytes, Pbytes.
 You pass to the method the value in integer Bytes.

 *$sys_res->convert( INT );*